troncore/tron-factory/steps/steps.md

 [8] Note：Blackhole asset is required and different signature algorithm corresponding to different address

 [9] Note: Click the button to get the node deployment menu right when you click the next step of the import plugin.
-Click the reset menu permission each time.
+Click the reset menu permission each time

+[10] Note: Need to fill in the corresponding address of the current signature algorithm

 ## License